Meet Coquetta Dentata

 Finally reaching her party, Coquetta bent down near the table to better deliver her voice, and to gain a better view of whom she was communicating with.

-“A whiskey soda?
-Okay, and for you?”while in between orders, she noticed an odd sort of movement and dark glowing sensation radiating from the corner of her vision.
+“A rum & coke?
+Okay, and for you?”
+While in between orders, she noticed an odd sort of movement and dark glowing sensation radiating from the corner of her vision.
 As she looked over, she noticed a group of men dressed in black vests, jackets and hats, excessive hair product in oily masses crowning their heads and dark liquor scattered in glasses throughout their table.
 A bolt of curiosity shot through her as she finished taking the order of the table in front of her.

 After taking note of all her guests’ desires, she slipped the notepad back into the front pocket of her apron.
 Walking back towards the bar to drop off the order, she locked eyes with one of the men at the table.
 The look he gave her held something between the cool rising tides of evil, waiting for the right moment to strike, and a fire-starting electric desire.
 Ripping her gaze away in a motion that felt abnormally difficult, she stumbled slightly towards the bar, her equilibrium suddenly wavering a bit.
 Slightly confused about the sudden loss of her balance, she grasped hold of the bar and stood as still as her body would allow her.
 Gaining balance, she slowly turned her head to look back at the table of men that had induced the ripple.
 The man she’d just locked eyes with raised his glass at her in a slow motion, his eyes somehow glistening in the midst of the odd cloud that surrounded them.
 Coquetta turned her head and looked away from the eyes, unsure of how she felt about the entirety of the situation.
 Finally sure that she could walk in a straight line again, she rushed, winded back to the silver swinging doors of the kitchen.